 The application window for the Merton C. Bernstein Internship on Social Insurance has closed.
-Applicants will be notified by late February or early March.
+Applications for the 2022 program will open in early fall 2021.

 The National Academy of Social Insurance has established the Merton C. Bernstein Internship on Social Insurance in recognition of his public service in advancing an understanding of the legal and policy issues concerning Social Security, private pensions, and health insurance.
 Merton Bernstein, a Founding Member of the Academy, suggested an internship program at one of its first Board meetings 30 years ago.
 He served on the Academy’s Board of Directors from 1988 until he ran for Senate in 1992, and remained a Member throughout his long and distinguished career.